Life insurance underwriting: What to expect

 Tips for high-risk applicants

-People with a controlled or minor health issue get approved for coverage every day.
+People with a controlled or minor health issue get approved for life insurance policies every day.
 However, if you have a health history or conditions that might make it difficult to "pass" a required medical exam, you have two main options.
 Option one is to apply for a simplified issue policy – which will be underwritten using a less exhaustive application and doesn’t require any medical exam.
 Be aware: Simplified issue policies usually have lower coverage maximums and higher premiums.
-But if you are ineligible for a standard life insurance policy, they may be worth looking into.
+But if you are ineligible for a standard life insurance policy, they may be worth looking into.Another option – if you are working – is to buy life insurance through an employer-sponsored life insurance plan.
+These plans usually feature cost-effective group rates and may not require medical exams (unless you apply for coverage over a certain limit).

 Find out more

-If you are planning to apply for life insurance coverage and have questions or concerns, we suggest talking to an experienced professional.
+If you are planning to apply for life insurance coverage and have questions or concerns, consider talking to an experienced professional.
 If you don't have someone to discuss insurance with, Guardian can help you find a nearby financial professional who will take the time to learn about your situation and present you with answers and options to help ease the process.